Belerofontech/urbs/README.md

 # Belerofontech note
 This repo contains minor modifications on top of [tum-ens/urbs](https://github.com/tum-ens/urbs):
-  * Added requirements.txt (from pip3) to track packages/modules used
+  * Added requirements.txt (from pip3) to track packages/modules used.
-  * Modified source code to avoid PDF and PNG report generation when the necessary setup is not ready in Ubuntu Server (matplotlib backend not modified, and no X session available).
+  * Modified runme.py and comp.py to avoid PDF and PNG report generation when the necessary setup is not ready in Ubuntu Server (matplotlib backend not modified, and no X session available).
+  * Modified runme.py to use CBC solver.

 # urbs